South African Class GA 2-6-0+0-6-2: Manufacturer

-The Class GA experimental mainline articulated locomotive was one of altogether five Garratt locomotives that had been ordered by the South African Railways (SAR) from Beyer, Peacock and Company (BP) in 1914.
+The Class GA experimental mainline articulated locomotive was one of altogether five Garratt locomotives that had been ordered by the South African Railways (SAR) from Beyer, Peacock & Company in 1914.
 The rest consisted of the first of the eventual seven Class GB 2-6-2+2-6-2 branchline locomotives and three narrow gauge Class NG G11 2-6-0+0-6-2 locomotives.
-Production was disrupted by the First World War, however, and BP was only able to deliver the narrow gauge locomotives in 1919 and the Cape gauge locomotives in 1921, after cessation of hostilities.
+Production was disrupted by World War I, however, and Beyer, Peacock & Company was only able to deliver the narrow gauge locomotives in 1919 and the Cape gauge locomotives in 1921, after cessation of hostilities.

 The single Class GA locomotive was numbered 1649, but the engine number was later changed to 2140.
 The locomotive was erected in the Durban shops and placed in service in February 1921.
 At the time, it was 40 lt heavier than any Garratt engine constructed previously and, of all Garratts in service worldwide, the locomotive with the highest tractive effort.